jaalto/project--shell-script-performance-and-portability/README.md

 **Portability of utilities**

+It's not just about choosing to write in
-The utilities that you use in scripts, those of `echo`, `cut`, `tail` make big part of of the scripts.
+POSIX-like `sh`; the utilities called from the script also has to be considered.
+Those of `echo`, `cut`, `tail` make big part of of the scripts.
 If you want to ensure portability, check options defined in
 [POSIX 2018](https://pubs.opengroup.org/onlinepubs/9699919799/).
 See top left menu "Shell & Utilities" followed by bottom left menu